 Per TWC regulation, all vocational training providers that charge a fee, including individuals that provide training, are defined as "schools".

-VR staff must forward, through the appropriate chain of management to the regional director, all requests for approval to use a school that has the TEC §132.002(b) exemption.
+VR staff must forward, through the appropriate chain of management to the VR Field Services Delivery Director, all requests for approval to use a school that has the TEC §132.002(b) exemption.
 This approval is granted individually and is not a blanket approval for an unlicensed school.